 All these symptoms prepare your body for flight and are usually only apparent for a short time while you are stressed.
-It becomes a mental health condition known as anxiety disorder when the anxiety is a frequent or common response to everything.
+It becomes a mental health condition known as anxiety disorder when anxiety is a frequent or common response to everything.

-When it comes to kids, it can be hard as parents to distinguish between normal child anxiety and a more serious mental condition.
+When it comes to kids, it can be hard for parents to distinguish between normal child anxiety and a more serious mental condition.
 This can make it difficult for you to understand how to deal with anxiety in a child.

 It is normal for your child to be worried about the following things: